lordofthejars/nosql-unit/README.md

 private Mongo mongo2;
 ~~~~

 There are some situations (mostly if using *Arquillian*) that you want to inject the value managed by container instead of the one managed by **NoSQLUnit**.
 To avoid an injection conflict **NoSQLUnit** provides an special annotation called *@ByContainer*.
-By using it, the injector processor will leave the field unttouched.
+By using it, the injector processor will leave the field untouched.

 ~~~~ {.java}
 @Inject